arianaolson419/Lab3/README.md

 `chmod 755 run_tests.sh`

-*Needs to be run once in order for the file to be executed*
+*Needs to be run once in order for the file to be executable*

 `./run_tests.sh`